-A lot of people seem to question, what exactly is the difference between Amish and Mennonite?
-I grew up Amish and later joined the Mennonites, so I will try to give some insight into this question and point out some differences between Mennonites and Amish.
+A lot of people seem to have the question, what exactly is the difference between Amish and Mennonite?
+I grew up Amish and later joined the Mennonites.
+So I will try to give some insight into this question and point out some differences between Mennonites and Amish.

 There may not appear to be a large difference between Amish and Mennonites (especially between Amish and the conservative Mennonites).
 But when you are a part of that circle, it feels like there is a huge difference.
 And there is actually a vast difference between the plainest Amish and the most liberal Mennonites.
 And there’s every kind of church, every step in between.
 There are many Amish and Mennonite churches, and each one varies in at least a few rules.

 I grew up as New Order Amish in Lancaster County, PA.
 So I am the most familiar with the New Order groups and the Old Order Amish in the Lancaster area.
 Only in recent years have I learned more about some of the plainer Amish.
 I had no idea how some of them lived and how strict they are.

 The Swartzentruber and Nebraskan Amish are some of the plainest groups, with no motors or indoor bathrooms.
 They wear only long-sleeved dark-colored clothing, and there are many other little differences in their rules too.